Planes are they if pollutants?

 The work of Patrick Minnis, Langley Research Center of NASA, have shown that these trails form cirrus clouds that trap heat.

-The global air transport represents 2,5% of global emissions of CO2 related to fossil energy consumption.
-The room for maneuver to improve the energy efficiency of airplanes is very limited, underlines the article of Ifen.
-As a result, with increasing traffic, the impact on the climate will intensify. "
+The global air transport represents 2,5% of global emissions of CO2 related to the consumption of fossil energy.
+The scope for improving the energy efficiency of aircraft is very limited, the article notes the Ifen.
+Therefore, with traffic increasing, the impact on the climate will intensify. "

 And this is our response: